-Embedded in the Christmas story, and in the birth of Jesus in this world, is a dark story of loss and tragedy, of tears and pain.
+Embedded in the Christmas story and in the birth narrative of Jesus into this world is a dark story of loss and tragedy, of tears and pain.
 Matthew 2:16 has been traditionally called the “massacre of the innocents.”
-There we are told about the killing of all boys two-years-old and younger in the region of Bethlehem.
+There we are told about the killing of all boys two years old and younger in the region of Bethlehem.
 The event is deeply unsettling, but it’s also part of the historical record of the birth of Christ — or is it?
 Did this actually happen historically?
 Or was this massacre of the innocents a story invented by early Christians?
 And if the event is historically real — if such a public slaughter really happened — why are there no other historical records to corroborate the event?

 Dr. Maier, thanks for joining us.
 I want to ask you if Matthew 2:16 really happened in history.
 There’s a question mark on this event.
 But before we go there, who is this figure we know of in the Christmas story as Herod the Great?

-He was a very remarkably successful politician keeping the peace between Rome, which had conquered Judea ever since 63 BC, and he acted as a Roman governor overseas.
-He is simply known as a client king, meaning very often when the Romans conquered a province they didn’t want to send a governor out.
-There was a local king doing a good enough job and so yes he may be called king, but he was definitely deferent to Rome for his whole administration.
+He was a remarkably successful politician in keeping the peace between Rome, which had conquered Judea ever since 63 BC, and he acted as a Roman governor overseas.
+He is simply known as a client king, meaning that very often when the Romans conquered a province, they didn’t want to send a governor out.
+There was a local king doing a good enough job, and so yes, he may be called king, but he was definitely deferent to Rome for his whole administration.

 He was in charge from 40 BC when he was awarded the title king.
-He didn’t actually take control of the land until, with Roman help, he drove some adversaries out of Jerusalem and early from about 37 BC on he is in charge until his death in 4 BC.
+He didn’t actually take control of the land until, with Roman help, he drove some adversaries out of Jerusalem, and so really from about 37 BC on, he is in charge until his death in 4 BC.

 Everything he touched diplomatically seemed to turn to gold.
 He kept peace both with Jerusalem and Rome, and so in that sense he was very successful.

-Yes, politically successful.
-But there’s another side to Herod.
+Yes, he was politically successful, but there’s another side to Herod.
 Explain the paranoid side of Herod that begins to emerge later in his life.

-Basically he was responsible for many of the problems back home.
-His home was a can of worms simply because he married 10 wives and each of those produced princes for him and each of those male princes was scheming to succeed as number 1 — and there can only be one number 1.
-And so if there weren’t two or three collateral plots taking place before they had orange juice in the morning, you know, something was wrong.
+Basically, he was responsible for many of the problems back home.
+His home was a can of worms simply because he married ten wives, and each of those produced princes for him, and each of those male princes was scheming to succeed as number one — and there can only be a single number one.
+And so, if there weren’t two or three collateral plots taking place before they had orange juice in the morning, you know, something was wrong.

-Josephus gives us just a hideous tale of what was going on in the family, attempted poisonings, one brother against another.
+Josephus gives us just a hideous tale of what was going on in the family with attempted poisonings, one brother against another.
 It so rattled Herod that he actually put to death three of his own sons on suspicion of treason.
-He put to death his favorite wife out of 10 of them.
+He put to death his favorite wife out of ten of them.
 Mariamne was his favorite.
-She was a Hasmonean Macabean princess and he put her to death and then he killed his mother-in-law — I should say, one of his many mothers-in-law.
+She was a Hasmonean Macabean princess, and he put her to death, and then he killed his mother-in-law — I should say, one of his many mothers-in-law.
 He invited the high priest down to Jericho for a swim.
 They played a very rough game of water polo and they drowned him.
 He killed several uncles and a couple of cousins.
-Some have said he is a real family man, you know, in that negative respect.
+Some have said sarcastically that he was a real “family man.”

 As a matter or fact, Augustus himself, to whom Herod was always very deferent, said, “I would rather be Herod’s pig than his son.”
 It is a double pun.
-In Greek it is hus and huios, a clever turn on words, and the other idea is that at least pigs weren’t slaughtered for human consumption over there — and they had a better chance at a longer life.
+In Greek it is choiros and huios, a clever turn on words, and the other idea is that at least pigs weren’t slaughtered for human consumption over there; they had a better chance at a longer life.
 And so it was a brilliant pun on the part of Augustus.

-Yes, most certainly.
-Goodness.
 Speaking of Matthew 2, the Bible records this scene from Herod’s paranoia late in his life.
 The wise men alert him to the birth of a new king in Bethlehem.
 He wants to know where, so he can eradicate this new rival.
 The wise men wisely don’t return.
-Herod then responds by slaughtering all boys two-years-old and under in Bethlehem and in “all the region.”
+Herod then responds by slaughtering all boys two years old and under in Bethlehem and in “all the region.”
 For all that Josephus writes about Herod, he makes no mention of this — in fact, there’s no extra-biblical evidence that this slaughter ever happened.
 How do you respond?

 No, it is interesting.
 Josephus does not mention it.
-And therefore a lot of biblical critics will pounce on that aspect of the nativity account and say therefore it didn’t happen.
-Now please understand this is an argument from silence and that is the weakest form of argumentation you can use.
+And therefore, a lot of biblical critics will pounce on that aspect of the nativity account and say, therefore it didn’t happen.
+Now please understand that this is an argument from silence, and that is the weakest form of argumentation you can use.
 As we say in the profession, absence of evidence is not evidence of absence.

-In this case one or two things could have happened.
-Josephus may have heard about it and not used it because you don’t have hundreds of babies killed or you have only about 12, as a matter of fact, 12 or 15.
+In this case, one or two things could have happened.
+Josephus may have heard about it and not used it because maybe you don’t have hundreds of babies killed; maybe you have only about twelve, as a matter of fact — twelve or fifteen.
 The infant mortality in the ancient world was so huge anyway that this is really not going to impress the reader too much, believe it or not.
 And I think if Josephus is choosing between the two stories about how Herod died right before his death, I think I would take the one where he is going to slaughter hundreds of Jewish leaders.

 Or he may not have heard about it.
-Again, simply because in little Bethlehem it doesn’t amount to much — a village of about 1,500 residents.
+Again, simply because, in little Bethlehem, it doesn’t amount to much — a village of about fifteen hundred residents.
 In my actuarial study, Bethlehem at the time wouldn’t have had more than about two dozen babies two years old and under — half of them female.
 And so this is not a big deal, and I think that is why Josephus either never heard about it or didn’t feel it important enough to record.
 So this does not militate against Matthew’s version by any means.

-And “all the coasts thereof.”
-Well, look.
-Jerusalem is five miles away, right?
+The KJV adds “in all the coasts thereof.”
+Well, look: Jerusalem is five miles away, right?
 So this would include Jerusalem as well if we are going to take literally “all the coasts thereof.”
 We are talking about Bethlehem and probably a half-mile around when we are talking about the surroundings of Bethlehem.

 Fascinating — and certainly no less a real tragedy.
 So, finally, as a historian, in your mind, is there any reason to doubt the historicity of the slaughter of the innocents?

 I see not one iota of evidence here it could not have happened.
 And therefore, again, there is no reason to doubt the account as far as I am concerned.
 To be sure, Luke hasn’t heard about it.
 Remember, Matthew and Luke don’t copy from one another when it comes to the Nativity.
 And that is good, because this way they can hit it from different angles.
-I think it really happened — and let’s remember again that the first martyr of Christianity was not Stephen, it was Jesus.
-But not even Jesus.
-For my money, the first martyr in the Christian church was the first baby that was killed in Bethlehem — and we always overlook that.
+I think it really happened.
+And let’s remember again that the first martyr of Christianity was not Stephen; it was Jesus.
+But not even Jesus, for my money, the first martyr in the Christian church, was not the first baby sought out to be killed in Bethlehem, and we always overlook that.